-DECISIONS AND BEHAVIOURS
+DECISIONS AND BEHAVIOUR

 RESEARCH CHALLENGES ARE BASED ON THE FOLLOWING QUESTIONS:

-- What mechanisms can individuals use to measure effort or attribute value to the contributions of others as well as to the communication system, working together with others to transform the information available into useful information (social and antisocial behaviours)?
+- What mechanisms can individuals use to measure effort or attribute value to the contributions of others as well as to the communication system, working together with others to transform the information available into useful information (social and antisocial behaviour)?